 Meticulous Planning/Phased Migrations Enabling: No Unplanned Downtime • Simpler, More Robust System • Profitable Bottom Line

 The project began with LSI’s experienced pulp and paper team creating updated piping and instrumentation diagrams (P&ID) based on existing configurations, operations, process control and engineering.
 The project was to be completed in several distinct phases, so the planning process was critical.
 When the plant shut down for its regularly scheduled outages (an eight- to twelve-hour period every six weeks and an annual five-day outage), LSI was able to work on-site and integrate improvements into the system.
-LSI upgraded the existing Foxboro DCS and replaced it with a newly designed DeltaV system inside a new rack room.
+LSI’s team started by upgrading the existing Foxboro DCS to DeltaV, as well as building an entirely new DCS system inside a new rack room.
 In addition, all controls leading to the paper machine and stock preparation area were rewired using junction boxes, making future upgrades much easier.
 Six PLC5s were upgraded and interfaced to a single redundant ControlLogix system that utilized existing cables and completely replaced the back panels, improving system reliability and reducing downtime.
 Finally, LSI’s engineers reconfigured and upgraded all eleven of the facility’s 480VMCCs (which contained 125 motors and dozens of power panels), improving the system’s overall safety and reliability.
 Throughout the project, a total of five thousand I/O were used, thirty percent of which were spares meant to accommodate future expansion.

 - Systems integration